Welcome to JCapper

 1. Click the Help menu on the upper left of the DFM Card Loader screen to see BASIC OPERATING INSTRUCTIONS for the DFM Card Loader.

-2. Read the DFM Card Card Loader section in the DFM (Data Folder Manager) Help Doc on the Help Docs page at JCapper.com
+2. Watch the Videos in the DFM Card Loader section of the DFM (Data Folder Manager) Help Doc (Doc #5) on the Help Docs page at JCapper.com

 3. Spend some time hands on using the DFM Card Loader to clear previously loaded data files from the program, and to find and load past performances data files for today’s races into the program.